How to Study the Bible

 Hebrews 13:7-8 ESV

 The most important thing I can tell you is to never say you don’t believe what you read in the Scriptures.
 If you are having a hard time understanding something just put the information or question you have on the shelf in your brain.
-Ask the Holy Spirit to teach you, be patient.
+Ask the Holy Spirit to teach you and be patient.
 Allow God to teach you in His time.
 If not, you may fall into unbelief in an area of God’s Word and unbelief is sin.
 Unbelief is disobedience.

 18 And to whom did he swear that they would not enter his rest, but to those who were disobedient?
 19 So we see that they were unable to enter because of unbelief.